For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 What many don't know is that, although the increase in tuition fees means you'll graduate with more debt, you'll actually pay back less each month than students did previously.
 This is because how much you repay each month depends on how much you earn, not how much you owe.

-English and Welsh students who went to uni after 2012 currently only repay 9% of anything they earn above £27,295.
-Note that this is NOT 9% of everything you earn, as is sometimes reported.
+Welsh students who started uni after 2012 and English students who started between 2012 and 2022 currently only repay 9% of anything they earn above £27,295.
+Note that this is NOT 9% of everything you earn.

-For students from Northern Ireland (or English or Welsh students who started uni before 2012), the threshold is currently £22,015.
-For students from Scotland, the threshold sits at £27,660.
+Students from Northern Ireland (or English or Welsh students who started uni before 2012) have a threshold of £24,990.

 Our guide to Student Loan repayment covers everything you need to know.